 In reading, students learn to identify main idea and supporting details, use inference, identify the author's intent, and begin to understand character development by focusing on what the character does and says.
 Students begin to learn independent study skills and the use of reference materials.
 Writing Assessments include informative and

 Students sharpen computational skills.
-By the end of the year, students are expected to know their 1-10 multiplication facts to automaticity.
+By the end of the year, students are expected to know their 1-10 multiplication and division facts to automaticity.
 Students use this skill to analyze and solve problems, often requiring more than one step.

 Third Grade Staff